 Evaluation and treatment, as well as prevention, are emphasized in the third semester in two clinical courses addressing the problems of specific patient populations: courses that focus on Physical Disabilities, and on Older Adults.
 The Level I experience in Physical Disabilities runs once weekly throughout the entire semester, while the half-day weekly Level I Older Adult experience starts during the last weeks of the semester and runs throughout the fourth semester.
 (Please see the explanation above of the various Level I experiences.)
 In addition, students begin coursework in Pediatrics.
 Occupational Therapy with Children Part I covers foundations of occupation centered pediatric practice, the evaluation process and typical and atypical development.
-During this semester, students may continue to work with their research advisors and begin data gathering for their Master's Project.
-This is done with the guidance of their faculty advisor, and through involvement in the third component of the research sequence: Evidence Based Practice II.
-Students who selected the Research 1 and 2 courses continue and complete this course sequence.
-Supervision and Management provides students with knowledge and practice within the roles of supervisor and manager.
-Introduction to Grantwriting allows students to consider various modes of service delivery, to design a community based program for implementation, and to prepare all the components of a grant, from strategic aims through budgets and marketing.
+During this semester, students continue to work with their research team and faculty mentor and begin data collection activities for their research project.
+These research activities are carried out under the guidance of their faculty mentor, and through involvement in the third component of the research sequence, Research Practicum II.
+The Health Policy course introduces students to the changes in health care as reflected in the policies and programs that influence and are influenced by the changes Introduction to Grantwriting allows students to consider various modes of service delivery, to design a community based program for implementation, and to prepare all the components of a grant, from strategic aims through budgets and marketing.
 Introduction to Grantwriting is a yearlong course that is completed during the final semester of the program.